Air Show

 Ken Rieder will also perform an AMAZING Night Show in the RV-8 that you will not want to miss!

-Bob Carlton “Vertigo Airshows” in the ALL NEW Foxjet Twin Jet Sailplane
+Bob Carlton “Vertigo Airshows” Foxjet Twin Jet Sailplane

 Utilizing its powerful jet engines, the Foxjet roars through a high-speed aerobatic climb, followed by a spectacular exhibition of graceful sailplane aerobatics, choreographed to classical music, and featuring the world-famous Vertigo Airshows wingtip smoke.
 When the original altitude is spent, most sailplanes must land.
 But not this sailplane!
 By simply spooling up the jet engines, the graceful sailplane is quickly transformed into a true low-level aerobatics monster.
 Accompanied by an ever-quickening musical score and even more smoke, the FoxJet cavorts at ground level with loops, rolls, hammerheads, spins and vertical penetration never before dreamed of by a sailplane.